Category theoretic ideas in data engineering systems design

 The uncertainty principle and spectrograms

-Posted on Tue 09 January 2024 in Teaching • Tagged with physics, music, teaching
+Posted on Tue 09 January 2024 in Physics • Tagged with physics, music, teaching

 In the previous post I discussed how, when measuring the frequency (tempo) of a signal that itself changes in time, there is necessarily a tradeoff between the precision in the measured frequency and precision in the time at which the measurement is taken: A more precise measurement of frequency requires …